Askaukalis: Research

 Ptolemy, understandably, did not avoid errors resulting mainly from the need to transfer spherical reality to the map plane.
 He assumed that the countries between the Baltic Sea and the Danube were much narrower, which meant that places from such a distant past were extremely difficult to identify on modern maps.
 What's more, he was wrong in pointing out the location not only of places difficult to locate but also of such characteristic locations as, for example, Jutland or Schleswig-Holstein.

-At the Institute of Geodesy and Geoinformation at the Technical University of Berlin, a group of scientists consisting of classical philologists, mathematicians and cartographers made an attempt to correct these errors and developed the so-called "Geodetic deformation analysis."
+At the Institute of Geodesy and Geoinformation at Technische Universität Berlin, a group of scientists consisting of classical philologists, mathematicians and cartographers made an attempt to correct these errors and developed the so-called "Geodetic deformation analysis."
 On its basis, a list of cities (poleis) from Magna Germania was created with their assumed locations in today's Germany and Poland.
 According to Berlin scientists, these locations also correspond to archaeological sites in which Gothic settlements and burial sites were previously discovered.
 Also research in Bydgoszcz confirmed that in that period, due to its convenient location and easy crossing through the Brda, there was a significant development of settlements related to lively trade contacts with the Roman Empire through the Amber Road.
 Askaukalis was included in the so-called group 3, in which the settlements were located.
 Furthermore, settlements in this group were in the place of today's cities.
 However, as a result of mass migrations in the late antiquity they are not their direct precursors due to the lack of settlement continuity.